Normation/rudder/README.md

 ncf is a pure-CFEngine framework, so you can just add it in your CFEngine policy files.
 Nothing else is needed.

 Some tooling is provided (ncf CLI), but it is not mandatory.
 It is designed to help developing your policy.
-The tooling is all in Python, and required Python 2.6+.
+The tooling is all in Python, and requires Python 2.6+.